 Cecilia Beaux went attended Sartain's classes for two years, at that point leased her own studio and imparted it to a gathering of women artists who contracted live models and proceeded without a teacher.
 After the gathering disbanded, Beaux set about vigorously to demonstrate her creative capacities.

 At 32, in spite of her reasonable accomplishment in Philadelphia, Beaux concluded that despite everything she still needed to improve her abilities.
-Her European training did influence her palette, notwithstanding, and she embraced white and paler hue in her oil painting, especially in delineating female subjects, an approach supported by Sargent also.
+Her European training did influence her palette, notwithstanding, and she embraced white and paler hue in her oil painting, especially in delineating female subjects, an approach supported by John Singer Sargent also.